Description:

 - Resume

-- Candidates are required to submit two recent writing samples personally authored in the last two years.
+- Candidates are required to submit a recent writing sample personally authored in the last two years.

 Supplemental Information: